 We and our business partners maintain significant amounts of data electronically in locations around the world.
 This data relates to all aspects of our business, including current and future products and services under development, and also contains certain customer, supplier, partner and employee data.
 We maintain systems and processes designed to protect this data, but notwithstanding such protective measures, there is a risk of intrusion, cyberattacks, tampering, theft, misplaced or lost data, programming and/or human errors that could compromise the integrity and privacy of this data, improper use of our systems, software solutions or networks, unauthorized access, use, disclosure, modification or destruction of information, defective products, production downtimes and operational disruptions, which in turn could adversely affect our reputation, competitiveness, and results of operations.
 In addition, we provide confidential and proprietary information to our third-party business partners in certain cases where doing so is necessary to conduct our business.
 While we obtain assurances from those parties that they have systems and processes in place to protect such data, and where applicable, that they will take steps to assure the protections of such data by third parties, nonetheless those partners may also be subject to data intrusion or otherwise compromise the protection of such data.
-Any compromise of the confidential data of our customers, suppliers, partners, employees or ourselves, or failure to prevent or mitigate the loss of or damage to this data through breach of our information technology systems or other means could substantially disrupt our operations, harm our customers, employees and other business partners, damage our reputation, violate applicable laws and regulations, subject us to potentially significant costs and liabilities and result in a loss of business that could be material.
-We operate a number of critical computer systems throughout our business that can fail for a variety of rea
+Any compromise of the confidential data of our customers, suppliers, partners, employees or ourselves, damage our reputation, violate applicable laws and regulations, subject us to potentially significant costs and liabilities and regulations, subject us to potentially significant costs and liabilities and regulations, subject us to potentially significant costs and liabilities and regulations, subject us to potentially significant costs and regulations, subject any adverse impact on certain of our operations that are dependent on such systems.
+This could result in loss sales and the infinite in time to avoid the loss of da